openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 #### Backends Overview

-The Backend Overview page displays the different Open vStorage Backends which are registered in the environment.
+The Backend Overview page displays the different Open vStorage Backends to which the logged in user has access.

 For each Backend following details are available: